Understanding Lung Cancer Medications (cont.)

 - Hearing impairment

-- Use: These drugs are given by an intravenous (IV) injection during the first 3 days of each cycle.
+- Schedule: These drugs may be given by an intravenous (IV) injection during the first 3 days of each cycle.
 They may be given as a single IV injection on the first day of each chemotherapy cycle.

 - Drug or food interactions: Platinum alkylators may increase other drugs’ tendency to cause kidney toxicity.
 One example of such a drug is cyclosporine (Sandimmune, Neoral).
 The risk of platinum alkylators further reducing blood cell counts and causing anemia or bleeding may increase when they are used with other chemotherapy drugs.
 Platinum alkylators may also decrease blood levels of antiseizure drugs, such as phenytoin (Dilantin) or carbamazepine (Tegretol), thereby increasing seizure activity.